EazyReal/plonky2-semaphore/README.md

 - 1
   - check verifying data is same
   - test vd0 as vd1's verifying key
-    - works, can verify, see
+    - works, can verify, see commit 9d21005
 - 2
   - test if use vds instead of vd to aggregate_n can work
 - 3